tanzircoderrect/OpenRace/website/docs/doc-overview.md

 ### IR

-This folder contains interfaces describing logical operations (`IR.h`), implementations of those interfaces (`IRImpls.h`), and a function that takes an LLVM Function an constructs a list of logical operations (`Builder.h`).
+This folder contains interfaces describing logical operations (`IR.h`), implementations of those interfaces (`IRImpls.h`), and a function that takes an LLVM Function and constructs a list of logical operations (`Builder.h`).

 In the context of race detection, most of the LLVM IR instructions are not needed.